TPOOUNLP/GTasksDispatcher/README.md

 # GTasksDispatcher
 This project uses Google Tasks to decouple a "dispatcher" and "workker" roles.

-Add yours credentials to UsersCredentials >> initialize.
+Add your credentials to UsersCredentials >> initialize.
 For example:

 "username" : {
 	"key" : "aKey",